FromTheo/Financial_mathematics_projects_Summer_24/README.md

      - 5.2.2 Strips and straps
      - 5.2.3 Strangles

-## Chapter 3 : Nonlinear Solvers for Bond Yields and Implied Volatility
+## Project 3 : Nonlinear Solvers for Bond Yields and Implied Volatility

 1. **Numerical Methods for Finding a Zero in 1D**
    - 1.1 Bisection method